Mir mine: Operations

+In the 1960s the mine was producing 10000000 carat of diamond per year, of which a relatively high fraction (20%) were of gem quality.
+The mine's upper layers (down to 340 m) had very high diamond contents of 4 carat per tonne of ore, with a relatively high ratio of gems to industrial stones.
+The yield decreased to about 2 carat per tonne and the production rate slowed to 2000000 carat per year near the pit bottom.
+The mine operation was interrupted in the 1990s at a depth of 340 m after the pit bottom became flooded, but resumed later.

-The Mir mine was the first developed and the largest diamond mine in the Soviet Union.
-Its surface operation lasted 44 years, finally closing in June 2001.
+The Mir mine's surface operation lasted 44 years, finally closing in June 2001.
 After the collapse of the USSR in the 1990s, the mine was operated by the Sakha diamond company, which reported annual profits in excess of $600 million from diamond sales.

 Later, the mine was operated by Alrosa, the largest diamond producing company in Russia, and employed 3,600 workers.
 It had long been anticipated that the recovery of diamonds by conventional surface mining would end.
-Therefore, in the 1970s, construction of a network of tunnels for underground diamond recovery began.
-By 1999, the project operated exclusively as an underground mine.
+Therefore in the 1970s construction of a network of tunnels for underground diamond recovery began, and by 1999 the project operated exclusively as an underground mine.
 In order to stabilize the abandoned surface main pit, its bottom was covered by a rubble layer 45 m thick.
 After underground operations began, the project had a mine life estimate of 27 years, based on a drilling exploration program to a depth of 1220 m.
 Production ceased in 2001, and the Mir mine closed in 2004.

 The mine was recommissioned in 2009, and is expected to remain operational for 50 more years.
-The underground Mir mine flooded again in 2017, trapping over 140 miners, all but 8 of whom were rescued.
+The underground Mir mine flooded again in 2017, trapping over 140 miners, all but eight of whom were rescued.

+Mir's largest diamonds

+The then-largest diamond of the mine was found on 23 December 1980; it weighed 342.5 carat and was named "26th Congress of the Communist Party of the Soviet Union" (XXVI съезд КПСС).

+In 2025, Alrosa announced the discovery of the largest diamond mined in Russia, a 468-carat piece named "80 Years of Victory in the Great Patriotic War" that was dug from the mine.